X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 └── val.h5
 ```

-Start training synthesis network for 50 epoch with batch size 32 (this might a lot of time, even on GPU).
+Start training synthesis network for 50 epoch with a batch size 32 (this might a lot of time, even on GPU).
 ```
 python train.py -b 32 -e 50 -i 300 data checkpoints
 ```

 Create 1 handwriting for the string 'Text to be converted to handwriting'.
 ```
-python synthesize.py data checkpoints/model_at_epoch_2.pt 'Text to be converted to handwriting ' -b 1
+python synthesize.py data checkpoints/model_at_epoch_50.pt 'Text to be converted to handwriting ' -b 1
 ```

 This section very briefly describes steps needed to train (conditional) synthesis network.
 For more details, see dedicated sections below.

-# The guide

-## Data preparation
+# Data preparation
 The toolkit already comes with a built-in data preparation utility.
 However, it requires a so-called data provider.
 If you want to use the IAM-onDB dataset,
 no further action is necessary.
 Otherwise, you have to write your own to let the toolkit
 know how to extract the data.

 Once there is a provider class, the toolkit will automatically preprocess data and save it.
-The preprocessing only involves mainly involves the following steps:
+The preprocessing mainly involves the following steps:
 - flattening every raw handwriting into a list of 3-element tuples
 (containing x and y coordinates as well as End-Of-Stroke flag)
-- replacing every coordinate in a list of into its offset from the previous one
+- replacing every coordinate with its offset from the previous one
 - truncating the sequences longer than a specified threshold

 The steps above apply only to the handwriting portion of the data.